-- A necessary and appropriate accommodation for a student with a disability to access the educational content of a course in which s/he is registered, e.g. a webcast/video is shown in class or assigned as part of the course’s instructional materials, or
+- A necessary and appropriate accommodation for a student with a disability to access the educational content of a course in which they are registered, e.g. a webcast/video is shown in class or assigned as part of the course's instructional materials, or

 - Required to provide the student with the disability an academic opportunity equal to that afforded other students, e.g., an online course where the student is either registered or submits a written statement of intent to learn the subject matter.

-Note: The first step for a UC Berkeley student to obtain captioning as an academic accommodation is to work with his/her DSP Specialist for a Letter of Accommodation.
+Note: The first step for a UC Berkeley student to obtain captioning as an academic accommodation is to work with their DSP Specialist for a Letter of Accommodation.

 HIGH PRIORITY: Depending on Subject Matter and Viewing Frequency

 Captioning of the webcast/video is especially important when:

 - Subject matter will be relevant for a long time over multiple semesters, and/or